Lake Pontchartrain Causeway – New Orleans, Louisiana - Atlas Obscura

 Know Before You Go

 The causeway crosses Lake Pontchartrain in southern Louisiana, with its southern terminus in the Metairie suburb of New Orleans and the northern terminus in Mandeville on the northern shores of the lake.
 Tolls are collected on the north shore for southbound traffic only.
-The standard toll for cars is $5 in cash and $3 for tags (used with the electronic toll collection system).
+The standard toll for cars is $6 in cash or credit card and $3.40 for tags (used with the electronic toll collection system).
 A bascule drawbridge is located at the 16.0-mile marker on the causeway, allowing water traffic to pass under the bridge.

 In partnership with KAYAK